salsasteve/gottithebot/README.md

 # Gotti The Bot

-This is a simple chatbot that uses the ChatGPT library to generate responses to messages received from users on Telegram.
+This is a simple chatbot that uses the ChatGPT library to generate responses to messages received from users on Telegram and Discord.

 ## Prerequisite